kenenisa-j/kenenisa-jaleto/README.md

 ---

 ## 🚀 Projects I'm Working On
+- 🧠 **AI News Scheduler**
+  A simple  Python tool that fetches 📰 AI news and sends it to Telegram on a schedule .

 - 🧮 **Local Expense Calculator**
   Simple tool to calculate small daily expenses using Python & NumPy